The Devil's Own

-The Devil's Own is a 1997 American action thriller film directed by Alan J. Pakula, starring Harrison Ford and Brad Pitt, with Rubén Blades, Natascha McElhone, Julia Stiles, Margaret Colin, Treat Williams, and George Hearn in supporting roles.
-The plot revolves around Frank McGuire, a soldier in Provisional Irish Republican Army (Pitt) who comes to the United States to obtain black market anti-aircraft missiles, but his plan is complicated by Irish-American policeman Tom O'Meara (Ford), whom the IRA member has come to regard as family.
+The Devil's Own is a 1997 American action thriller film directed by Alan J. Pakula, starring Harrison Ford and Brad Pitt, with Margaret Colin, Rubén Blades, Treat Williams, and George Hearn in supporting roles.
+The plot revolves around Frankie McGuire, a soldier in the Provisional Irish Republican Army who comes to the United States to obtain black market anti-aircraft missiles, but his plan is complicated by Irish-American policeman Tom O'Meara, whom the IRA member has come to regard as family.

-The film was released by Columbia Pictures on March 26, 1997.
-It received mixed reviews from critics and was a box office disappointment.
+The film was released in the United States on March 26, 1997, by Columbia Pictures.
+It received mixed reviews from critics and was a box office disappointment in North America though it performed better overseas.
 This was the final film of director Pakula, who died the year after its release, and the final film photographed by Gordon Willis, who retired soon after.

 Plot

 In 1972 Northern Ireland, eight-year-old Frankie McGuire witnesses his father gunned down for portraying republican sympathies.

 Twenty years later in Belfast, Frankie and three fellow IRA members are ambushed by the British Army and Special Reconnaissance Unit agents.
 Two of the IRA gunmen are killed, but Frankie and his comrade Sean Phelan escape after managing to kill three soldiers, a civilian and four rival loyalists.
 Pursued by a British Army helicopter, Frankie's commander Martin MacDuff decides that the IRA needs Stinger missiles to fight back.

 Under the alias "Rory Devaney", Frankie arrives in New York City to buy missiles.
 American Judge Peter Fitzsimmons, a longtime IRA supporter, arranges for him to stay with Irish-American NYPD Sergeant Tom O'Meara, his wife Sheila, and their three daughters on Staten Island.
 Believing that "Rory" is an immigrant construction worker, Tom and his family welcome Frankie into their home.

 Sean reunites with Frankie, acquiring an old fishing boat to smuggle the missiles home.
 Frankie cuts a deal with black market arms dealer and Irish mobster Billy Burke to receive the missiles in several weeks time.
 Fitzsimmons has the money for the deal delivered to Frankie by Megan Doherty, another IRA operative posing as his family's nanny, and Frankie hides the duffel bag of cash in the O'Meara's basement.
 Megan later warns Frankie that MacDuff has been killed by British authorities and they must postpone the deal, much to Burke's displeasure.

 After lying to protect his partner, Eddie Diaz, for fatally shooting an unarmed thief in the back, a guilt-stricken Tom decides to retire from the force.
 He comes clean to Sheila and they return home, only to be confronted by masked intruders.
 Frankie arrives and he and Tom fight off the intruders as Sheila calls the police, but they are held at gunpoint until sirens approach and the assailants flee.
 Frankie confronts Burke for sending his men to steal the money, shooting one of the attackers in the knee, but Burke reveals that he is holding Sean hostage and demands payment for the missiles.